 With the dramatic flair of a matador preparing to tease a raging bull, my twenty-year-old eyes gave a come-hither look as I waved my pink poodle skirt wildly.
 It was an evening I’d never forget.

-In 1972, I was spreading my theatrical wings in the musical Mame at the University of San Francisco.
-Wildly dancing the jitterbug under intense lighting, the routine was perfectly choreographed from the flip of my blonde curls to the syncopated tap in my toes.
-We’d practiced the number over and over until it was flawless.
+In 1972, I spread my theatrical wings in the musical Mame at the University of San Francisco.
+Wildly dancing the jitterbug under intense lighting, the routine was perfectly choreographed, from the flip of my blonde curls to the syncopated tap on my toes.
+My partner and I practiced the number over and over until it was flawless.
 Little did I know that my trust in his strength would be shattered with one short twirl.

-Trust has been called many things: emotion, a way of thinking; a subjective, conscious experience.
+Trust has been called many things: emotion, a way of thinking, a subjective, conscious experience.
 I prefer to think of it as an expectation, something I look forward to.

 We’ve all had moments when our hearts were broken due to the selfishness of another.
 How did you overcome your pain, or have you?